chiizujin/edsa/README.md

 ### Latest updates

+**2025-09-03**
+- New agent: rEGGulator.
+An all-in-one agent for maintaining the number of unhatched Norn eggs.

 **2025-08-31**
 - New agents: Frisky Fruit and Calming Clouds.
 Agents to assist with population control.
 - Added "disappointment" stimulus to Selective Force Field's push-back.

 **2025-08-29**